locationtech/geomesa/docs/user/cassandra/heatmaps.rst

 Cassandra Heatmaps
 ==================

-Cassandra can generate client-side heatmaps in GeoServer by defining a style and using the built in ``gs:Heatmap`` process within GeoServer.
+Cassandra / ScyllaDB can generate client-side heatmaps in GeoServer by defining a style and using the built in ``gs:Heatmap`` process within GeoServer.

 To start, add a new SLD style to GeoServer named "heatmap" and use this sld